sowbug/G35Arduino/README.md

   light programs.)

 - Express your individualism!
-G35Arduino operates completely independently of requests from Twitter, Facebook, SMS, XBee, neighbors, and drive-thru spectators.
+G35Arduino operates completely independently of [requests from Twitter](http://www.cheerlights.com/), Facebook, SMS, XBee, neighbors, and drive-thru spectators.
 You bought 'em, you should get to control what they do!

 Requirements
 ============

-- Arduino 1.0 SDK.
+- [Arduino 1.0 SDK](http://arduino.cc/en/Main/Software).
 This code is not compatible with pre-1.0 Arduino.

-- Any of the following: an Arduino or Arduino-compatible, a Teensy with Teensyduino or else flashed with an Arduino Leonardo bootloader.
-  Also a plain Atmel ATMega of some sort, if you know what you're doing.
+- Any of the following: an Arduino or Arduino-compatible, a [Teensy](http://www.pjrc.com/) with Teensyduino or else flashed with an Arduino Leonardo bootloader.
+Also a plain Atmel ATmega of some sort, if you know what you're doing.

 - At least one working strand of GE G-35 Color Effects Christmas lights that you are willing to slice up and solder back together again.

 Installation
 ============

+1. Find your Arduino IDE's sketches directory.

+1. If there isn't already one, create a `libraries` directory inside the sketches directory.

-Find your Arduino IDE's libraries directory.
-Then unzip the project archive into it.
-It should end up looking like this:
+1. Unzip the project archive into `libraries`.
+It should end up looking like this: `[Your Arduino sketches directory]/libraries/G35Arduino/G35.h (etc.)`

-[Your Arduino documents directory]/ libraries/
-    G35Arduino/
-      G35.h (etc.)

-Then restart your Arduino IDE and you should see G35Arduino among the libraries.
+1. Restart your Arduino IDE and you should see G35Arduino among the libraries.

-Upload the BasicExample sketch to your Arduino.
-You should see the pin-13 LED flicker.
-Chop off the stock controller on your lights, being careful to note the function of the three leads from the first light (from left to right looking at the first light pointing upward, they're V+, DATA, and GND).
-Put V+ on the Arduino 5V pin, GND on the GND pin, and DATA on pin 13, and your lights should come back to life!
+1. Upload the BasicExample sketch to your Arduino.
+You should see the pin-13 LED flicker as the sketch tries to send data to your lights.

+1. Chop off the stock controller on your lights, being careful to note the function of the three leads from the first light (from left to right looking at the first light pointing upward, they're V+, DATA, and GND).

+1. Put V+ on the Arduino 5V pin, GND on the GND pin, and DATA on pin 13, and your lights should come back to life!

 I've been happily running two strands on my house directly off the Arduino (i.e., not using the stock power transformer) with an old USB